 they vary the purposes of observations over time, consulting with the field instructor about respective roles in supporting the

-intern's planning and teaching (see "Focused Observations and Debriefing" in the Mentoring Practices).
+intern's planning and teaching.
 Establishing regular times for debriefing

 observations is critical to helping the intern learn in and from his/her practice.
 For example, the intern may want additional